 After the ironing has been completed, a neutralizer is applied to the ironed hair.
 The bonds have now been re-formed into a straight configuration.
 The neutralizer is then rinsed out at the shampoo bowl and your hair is dried and styled.

 Q. Why does the process take so long?

 A. This process is difficult to perform and your stylist must be very thorough.
 The longest part of the service involves flat ironing small sections of hair in order to reconnect the softened bonds into their new shape.
 The final straightness of your hair will depend on how meticulously this has been done.
 There are no shortcuts.

 Q. Why do I need to schedule a consultation first?

 A. Your hair needs to be assessed to see what kind of condition it is in.
-It is also the time for you to ask any questions you may have about the service.
-During the consultation it is important that you be honest about anything that may have been done previously to your hair.
-If there is any doubt about the integrity of your hair a strand test can be performed although this is rarely necessary.
-Please be aware that there is a waiting period before and after having another chemical service performed.
-This can be addressed in the consultation.
+This is also the time for you to ask any questions you may have about the service.
+During the consultation it is important for you to be honest about anything that may have been done previously to your hair.
+This is also the time that I can quote you a price since I base it on how long I estimate it will take me to perform your service.

 Q. How should I care for my newly straightened hair?

-A. After leaving the salon you must wait several days before shampooing.
-You’ll be instructed to keep your hair straight and dry.
-This also means that you must not tuck it behind your ears, wear a hat or ponytail, swim, exercise, etc. After that, you are, – as one client describes it – “the straight-haired beauty you were always meant to be.”
+A. After leaving the salon, you must wait several days before shampooing.
+You'll be instructed to keep your hair straight and dry.
+This also means you must not tuck it behind your ears, wear a hat or ponytail, swim, exercise, etc..
+After that, you are, as one client describes it - "the straight-haired beauty you were always meant to be."